Are you tired of fighting a losing battle? Discover strategies to win students' buy-in and get everyone working together on the same team.

 The key is not to look at it as one more thing to do but instead find a way to incorporate these skills into what you're already doing.

 The book The Leader in Me provides an excellent framework for teaching and modeling important life and leadership skills in a way that doesn't add to your day but instead elevates everything you're currently doing.
-We give a practical overview of this approach in our Beyond Classroom Management course.
+We give a practical overview of this approach in our Classroom Management 101.

 5. Create a classroom environment where students learn from their mistakes.